kitdaniellim/user-directory-viewer/README.md

 # user-directory-viewer
-ADACA Tech Test
+User Directory Viewer Application

-o How to run the app
+## How to run the app

+npm run start

-o How to start Storybook
+## How to start Storybook

+npm run storybook

-o Time spent on the challenge
+## Time spent on the challenge

+30 mins - Project Setup
+1.5 hrs - rendering users table
+1.5 hrs - Implementing user details card
+30 mins - styling, refining, and polishing

-o Any decisions or trade-offs made
+## Any decisions or trade-offs made

+- Most Components are from PrimeReact
+- Modules vs Scenes approach
+    - Modules are fully reusable and customizable components
+    - Scenes are pages that use modules that may also have their own components specific to the scene